 Slow cooker ratatouille is a delicious twist on the French vegetable stew filled with seasonal, bright, and fresh vegetables slowly cooked together in a rich garlicky tomato sauce.
-And my simplified version is cooked in the slow cooker, which makes getting in a good dose of vegetables a cinch and will keep your kitchen cool in the warm summer months!
+My simplified version is cooked in the slow cooker, which makes getting in a good dose of vegetables a cinch and keeps your kitchen cool in the warm summer months.
+Includes step-by-step photos & ideas for how to serve and use ratatouille as well!

 An overhead shot of a slow cooker with an assortment of raw vegetables and a sprig of basil.